wp-plugins/utubevideo-gallery/readme.txt

 - Possiblity of skipping video albums and just display videos
 - Set video thumbnails as either square or rectangle
 - View counts of video albums and videos within a gallery in the backend
+- Add youtube playlists to an album
+- Fallback to use Youtube thumbnails if images are not saving correctly
+- Permalinks for galleries embedded within a page

 == Installation ==